 An important limitation of BEAGLE is that the computational expense of the model-building process increases with the size of R and U. Further, the output from BEAGLE cannot be easily reused to phase new genotype samples.
 To surmount these limitations, we propose an alternative approach: we learn haplotype-cluster models once from a large training set of phased genotypes, we store the learned models to file, then we use these models to quickly phase new genotype samples.
-We describe these enhancements to BEAGLE-what we call Underdog-in appendix B. In the following section, we describe our experiments that demonstrate improvements in computational cost and phasing accuracy using Underdog.
+We call this enhanced approach Underdog phasing, and describe it in more detail in appendix B. In section 2.4, we describe our experiments that demonstrate improvements in computational cost and phasing accuracy using Underdog.